Rosuav/StilleBot/templates/emotes.md

 creators, but should not expire on their own.
 {: .highlight}

 Unhighlighted emotes may disappear from the bot at any time, but can be restored with a gift subscription.
+Emotes not listed in this page (but available) include temporary emotes unlocked with channel currency, and bit-unlock emotes.

 Selected emotes - click emotes to add them, then copy/paste the images or emote names<br><input id=emotenames readonly><br>